libvips/php-vips/README.md

 ### TODO

+* `029.phpt` is reporting a memleak

-* constant expansion ... needs testing
+* constant expansion ... needs more testing

   also special `.ifthenelse()` method